nevil-brownlee/rfc_draw/rfc-draw-manual.md

 ### Getting started:

 rfc-draw is written in python3, and uses the following modules:
-&emsp; os. path, re, sys, time, datetime, threading, tkinter, playsound &emsp; termios (for POSIX) or msvcrt (for Windows)
+&emsp; os. path, re, math, sys, time, datetime, threading, tkinter, playsound &emsp; termios (for POSIX) or msvcrt (for Windows)
 You can install these using pip (latest version),
 &emsp; e.g. pip3 install tkinter